pikvm/pikvm/pages/gpio.md

 Some rules and customization options:
 - Text starting with the `#` symbol will be a label.
-- To place a port in a cell, use the name you defined in the scheme.
+- To place a channel in a cell, use the name you defined in the scheme.
 - Inputs are displayed as round LEDs.
 - Outputs are displayed as a switch AND a button.
 - If the switch mode is disabled, only a button will be displayed.
 If pulse is disabled, only a switch will be shown.
+- To change the LED's color specify it after the channel name like `"led1|red"`.
+Available: `green`, `yellow` and `red`.
-- To change title of the button, write some its name using comma like `"relay1,My cool relay"`.
+- To change title of the button, write some its name like `"relay1|My cool relay"`.